B. B. King: 2006–2014

 In June 2006, King was present at a memorial of his first radio broadcast at the Three Deuces Building in Greenwood, Mississippi where the Mississippi Blues Commission erected an official marker as part of the Mississippi Blues Trail.
 The same month, a groundbreaking was held for a new museum, dedicated to him, in Indianola, Mississippi.
 The B.B.
 King Museum and Delta Interpretive Center opened on September 13, 2008.

 In late October 2006, King recorded a concert album and video entitled B.B.
 King: Live at his B.B.
 King Blues Clubs in Nashville and Memphis.
 The video of the four night production featured his regular band and captured his shows as he performed them nightly around the world.
-Released in 2008, they were his first performances in over a decade to be documented with a live album release.
+Released in 2008, they were his first performances in more than a decade to be documented with a live album release.

 In 2007, King played at Eric Clapton's second Crossroads Guitar Festival and contributed the songs "Goin' Home", to Goin' Home: A Tribute to Fats Domino (with Ivan Neville's DumpstaPhunk) and "One Shoe Blues" to Sandra Boynton's children's album Blue Moo, accompanied by a pair of sock puppets in a music video for the song.

 In the summer of 2008, King played at the Bonnaroo Music and Arts Festival in Manchester, Tennessee where he was given a key to the city.
 Later that year, he was inducted into the Hollywood Bowl Hall of Fame.